markmccoid/myCodeDocs/docs/projects/movie-tracker.md

 ]
 ```

-These tags are applied to movies to help a user filter the movies later.
+These tags are applied to movies to help the user filter movies later.

 When a movie is tagged, a new object property is added to the movie object in the **oSaved.savedMovies** array of objects.
 This object property is called **taggedWith** and is an array of **tagIds**.

 There are Overmind state functions (getters) that take these "applied" tags and convert them for use with the **TagCloud** component.

+> NOTE: This is for storing and showing tags on individual movies.
+See the **Filtering Tags** section for details on how we use tags to filter movies.

-The `getAllMovieTags` function accepts a movieId and returns a properly sorted array of tag objects in this form:
+The `getAllMovieTags` function accepts a movieId and returns a properly sorted array of tag objects in this form.
+By properly sorted, I mean that we keep the tags in the order that the user has determined in the Tags tab.

 ```javascript
 {